Query findings in the console

-This page describes how to create and edit Security Command Center findings queries by using the Query editor panel on the Findings page in the Google Cloud console.
+This page describes how to create and edit Security Command Center findings queries by using the Query editor panel on the Findings page in the Google Cloud console and the Security Operations console.

-Use queries to retrieve specific findings and filter the findings that are displayed in the Findings query results panel.
+Use queries to retrieve specific findings and filter the findings that are displayed in the findings query results.

 Go to Findings

-3. At the right of the Query preview section, click either Edit Query or the expand panel icon to open the Query editor panel.
+3. At the right of the Query preview section, click Edit Query to open the Query editor panel.

 4. Select Add filter to navigate, search for, and add predefined attribute filters to the query.

-The Select filter dialog lets you choose supported finding attributes and values.
-Query filter dialog
+5. The Select filter dialog lets you choose supported finding attributes and values.

 1. Select a finding attribute or type its name in the Search finding attributes box.
 A list of the available sub-attributes displays.

-3. Select an evaluation option for the values of the selected sub-attribute.
-For more information about the evaluation options and the operators and functions that they use, see Query operators in the Add filters menu.
+3. Select the operator and one or more values for the sub-attribute from the panel.
+For more information about query operators and functions that they use, see Query operators in the Add filters menu.

 The dialog closes and your query is updated.